MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 **Step 10** - The Modbus doctor initiates a request to write/read the server device's holding register and read the server device's input register.

-- Holding regiter start address: 1 (Maximum Length:32)
+- Holding register start address: 1 (Maximum Length:32)
 - Input register start address: 1000(Maximum Length:64)
 - The Server address, Register address, Length and Type of register should be updated in the below section in Modbus doctor application.

 ![Modbus doctor1](Docs/doctor_settings1.PNG)

-### Programming the Server devices
+### Programming multiple Server devices

-- The Modbus Server application is available in this [link](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS).
-Follow the steps provided to program more than one server device.
 - In "app.c" file, change the SERVER_ADDRESS macro to a unique address before programming each server device as shown below.

 ![Server_address](Docs/Server_address.PNG)